saisk8260/Myself/README.md

 - 👋 Hi, I’m @saisk8260
+-   Software Developer Intern @ KR mroads India

-- 👀 I’m interested in web development, Coding , etc.
+- 👀 I’m interested in Coding and development.
-- 🌱 I’m currently learning python & web development
+- 🌱 My skills are Python, Java, DBMS.
-- 💞️ I’m looking to collaborate on techietune...
+- 💞️ Open to learn and develop...
 - 📫 How to reach me 7780544860 laxminarayanaeerabathini@gmail.com

 <!---